 You can use words or phrases that have come out during your loyalist interviews.
 Check each to see how strongly the survey respondents agree with them.
 Then as which words come to mind when this audience thinks of your brand.

-It’s useful to find out how much people associate those words or phrases with your competitor brands too – this tells you how useful they are going to be for you to focus on.
+It’s useful to find out how much people associate those words or phrases with your competitor brands too – this tells you how useful they are going to be for you to focus on in your brand strategy.